 Attempting to overcome an addiction to pain or antianxiety drugs by going “cold turkey” can be potentially life-threatening.
-Because even short-term exposure to anxiety or pain relieving prescriptions produces neuronal pathway adaptations that are counterintuitive to the medication’s effects, the risk of dependency and developing tolerance for the drug is extremely high.
-Stopping the drug or just reducing the dosage can induce “rebound” symptoms in people addiction to prescription opioids.
+Because even short-term exposure to anxiety or pain-relieving prescriptions produces neuronal pathway adaptations that are counterintuitive to the medication’s effects, the risk of dependency and developing a tolerance for the drug is extremely high.
+Stopping the drug or just reducing the dosage can induce “rebound” symptoms in people addicted to prescription opioids.
 Rebound symptoms include worsening of pain, severe anxiety, panic attacks or insomnia.
 Withdrawal symptoms also include seizures, psychotic episodes, palpitations and rapid weight loss from nausea or “dry” vomiting.

 For people addicted to prescription opioids, a medically supervised detoxification program provides medications for reducing withdrawal symptoms under the supervision of trained professionals.
 For example, buprenorphine reduces the strong craving for opiates during withdrawal and does not produce side effects seen with other medications used in an opiate detoxification program.
 In addition, all detoxification programs are accompanied by individual counseling structured to meet the psychological and physical needs of the patient.

 Krokodil use spread rapidly in Russia about ten years ago and has now made its way into the U.S.

 drug culture.
 Containing codeine, gasoline, paint thinner, iodine and hydrochloric acid, krokodil produces a sense of euphoria and relaxation similar to heroin.
 Krokodil is cooked over an open flame but not purified before users inject the chemical into their veins.